 A continuation of Drama 452 to include chronological study of clothing and theatrical dress from the Restoration period to 1930, with practical applications in terms of contemporary costume design for the theatre.

-554. Costume Construction Techniques (3)

-Two lecture-demonstrations and three hours of laboratory.
+554. Costume Construction Techniques (3) Two lecture-demonstrations and three hours of laboratory.

-Prerequisite: Drama 250

 Period pattern drafting, draping, cutting, construction.
 Wig, millinery, armor, mask, accessory construction.
 Costume paint and dye techniques.

-555. Musical Theatre Dance Repertory (2) I

-Four hours of activity.
+555. Musical Theatre Dance Repertory (2) I, II Four hours of activity.

-Prerequisite: Drama 350.

-Musical theatre dance repertory styles and forms for the actor-singer-dancer-director as they pertain to arranged composition of a musical theatre production.
+Prerequisite: By audition only prior to beginning of semester.
+Musical theatre dance repertory styles and forms for actor-singer-dancer-director as they pertain to arranged composition of a musical theatre production.
+Maximum credit six units.

 559. Musical Theatre Stage Direction (3) II

 One lecture and four hours of activity.

 Experience and group evaluation in performance and direction of musical theatre scenes; attendance at musical theatre performances and other selected musical presentations.
 Problems confronting a musical theatre stage director.

-560. Rendering for Theatrical Designer (1) I, II Development of skills necessary for theatrical designer to complete successful set and costume renderings.
+560. Rendering for Theatrical Designer (1)

+Development of skills necessary for theatrical designer to complete successful set and costume renderings.
 Techniques, media, and portfolio presentation.
-Maximum credit three 596.
-Selected Topics in Drama (1-3) I, II A specialized study of selected topics from the areas of drama.
+Maximum credit three

+596. Selected Topics in Drama (1-3) I, II

+A specialized study of selected topics from the areas of drama.
 May be repeated with new content.
 See Class Schedule for specific content.
 Limit of nine units of any combination of 296, 496, 596 courses applicable to a bachelor's degree.
+Maximum credit of six units of 596 and 696 applicable to a bachelor's degree.
+Maximum combined credit of six units of 596 and 696 applicable to a 30-unit master's degree.

+GRADUATE COURSES

+600. Research and Bibliography (3)

+Basic reference works, scholarly and critical journals; introduction to bibliographical techniques; exercises and problems in methods and exposition of research as it relates to the various areas of theatre.
+Recommended for first semester of graduate work, and prerequisite to advancement to candidacy.

+621. Seminar in Theories of the Theatre (3)

+Prerequisites: Drama 420, 600.

-Maximum credit six units.
-GRADUATE COURSES 600.
-Research and Bibliography (3) Basic reference works, scholarly and critical journals, introduction to bibliographical techniques; exercises and problems in methods and exposition of research as it relates to the various areas of speech, Recommended for first semester of graduate work, and prerequisite to advancement to candidacy.
-621. Seminar in Theories of the Theatre (3) Critical determinants in the theatre which have led to the major stylistic movements: Aristotle, Wagner, Brecht, Strindberg, Appia, Craig, Jones, Brunetiere, Archer, Simonson and Grotowsky.
-623. Seminar in Musical Theatre Script and Score Analysis (3) Prerequisite: Credit or concurrent registration in Drama 420.
+Critical determinants in the theatre which have led to the major stylistic movements: Aristotle, Wagner, Brecht, Strindberg, Appia, Craig, Jones, Brunetiere, Archer, Simonson and 623.
+Seminar in Musical Theatre Script and Score Analysis (3) Prerequisite: Credit or concurrent registration in Drama 420.
 Representative works from the musical theatre spectrum analyzed in terms of dramatic and musical content, environment, action, character and style.
-627. Musical Theatre Studio (4) Entry by audition only.
+627. Musical Theatre Studio (4) Eight hours of activity.

+Entry by audition only.
 The integration of acting, singing, and dancing skills with emphasis on individual problems.
 Maximum credit sixteen units.
-MEDIAN S . .

-635. Seminar in Children's Dramatics (3) Prerequisites: Drama 310 and 515.
+635. Seminar in Children's Dramatics (3)

+Prerequisites: Drama 310 and 515.